-Vertical transport and K-theory diffusion are both solved using implicit backward-Euler integration schemes.
-Since implicit schemes are absolutely stable, only one solution step is necessary per driving time step.
-Explicit approaches require potentially many sub-steps (on the order of 10-100) to maintain a stable solution, which introduces the potential for excessive numerical diffusion.
-Whereas the vertical advection step is implicitly solved in a single step, K-theory vertical diffusion is implicitly solved over potentially several sub-steps, depending upon the magnitude of the vertical diffusivity relative to the vertical layer depths (CAMx uses the smaller of the current grid time step or a maximum 5 minute sub-step).
-This ensures non-local diffusive coupling among all layers that exhibit high diffusivity, especially for long driving time steps on coarser grids that would otherwise only experience mixing between adjacent layers during a single implicit step.
-Gridded vertical diffusion coefficients must be supplied to the model for the master grid via input file; the user may optionally supply vertical diffusion coefficients for any or all nested grids.
+The default vertical diffusion solver (K-theory) uses a standard implicit backward-Euler integration scheme.
+Gridded vertical diffusion coefficients (Kv) must be supplied to the model for the master grid via input file; the user may optionally supply vertical diffusion coefficients for any or all nested grids.
+Whereas the vertical advection step is solved in a single step, Ktheory vertical diffusion is solved over potentially several sub-steps, depending upon the magnitude of the vertical diffusivity relative to the vertical layer depths (CAMx uses the smaller of the current grid time step or a maximum 5 minute sub-step).
+This ensures non-local diffusive coupling among all layers that exhibit high diffusivity, especially for long driving time steps on coarser grids that would otherwise only experience mixing between adjacent layers during a single step.

-4.4.3 ACM2 Vertical Diffusion
+4.4.2.3 ACM2 Vertical Diffusion